You may choose to link your staff appraisal system to decisions about pay, bonuses and other financial incentives.

 The disadvantages of financial reward programmes

-At a management level, incentives don't always have to be financially related and can be tailored to different sorts of success.
+At a management level, reward incentives don't always have to be financial and can be tailored to different sorts of success.
+Examples of non-financial rewards could include an extra day's leave, access to mentoring programmes, free or discounted parking and discounted gym memberships.